 Itinerary

-Please indicate your top three choices of course subject at the time of booking, with final assignments to be determined based on traveler interest.
+Full course descriptions can be found under the Tour Details tab.
+Please indicate your top three choices of course subject at the time of booking.
+Final assignments will be determined based on traveler interest.
 Enrollment is limited.

 Day 1 — Depart the U.S for London